 A Sierra Interactive Case Study

 After talking with him and his goals, which of course our real estate leads, we developed a strategy to target a few key cities and neighborhoods.
 I tell all of my clients that it could take 6 months or longer to see results but that doesn’t paint the entire picture.
-One of the challenges was that Stan (my client) wanted to focus on rural areas.
+One of the challenges was that My client wanted to focus on rural areas.
 These areas have less traffic and less “content opportunities” however I believe we’re able to make it work.

 Client’s Goal: More Real Estate Leads

-So Stan and I discussed how we’d look at this.
+My client and I discussed how we’d look at this.
 Leads First – if this hasn’t hit our goal then look at traffic/rankings, then… if that hasn’t hit the goal we look at what was accomplished.
-While it’s not a perfect system for a business owner who wants results and a digital marketer working on something that is a long term project, it’s good place to start.
+While it’s not a perfect system for a business owner who wants results and a digital marketer working on something that is a long term project, it’s a good place to start.

-For example, creating 10 pages of content for a new site doesn’t seem like much to an uneducated real estate agent (in this arena), but the content does 2 things.
+For example, creating 10 pages of content for a new site doesn’t seem like much, but the content does 2 things.

 - Gives a focus point for attracting traffic